 Director‘s Cut: The standard mode of play where the story evolves around the outcome of each mission.
 This mode was special due to the large number of permutations that the developer added into the game to give each game a unique feel.
 There are a total possible 700 missions included in the game, and more than 16,000 total permutations that can slightly modify the experience on each play session.
 The pre-rendered cut-scenes that play between each mission have a unique art style that provided an almost sculpted quality to the look of the characters.

-Evolutionary: This mode of play changes the game slightly and allows the player to prioritize the defence of the solar system by choosing which planets to protect over others.
+Evolutionary: This mode of play changes the game slightly and allows the player to prioritize the defense of the solar system by choosing which planets to protect over others.

 Arcade: The last mode of play is a basic arcade mode where the only goal is to garner the highest score possible.